 10.0 score

-Torque Range: 25 to 250 ft/lbs
+Torque Range: up to 150 ft-lbs

-Drive Size: 1/2-inch
+Drive Size: 1/2 inch

-Type: Electronic Torque Wrench
+Type: Digital Torque Wrench

-Material and Build Quality: Alloy Steel
+Material and Build Quality: Powder-coated torque wrench

-Chosen by 1138 this week
+Chosen by 1182 this week

 LEXIVON 1/2-Inch Drive Click Torque Wrench 25-250 Ft-Lb/33.9-338.9 Nm (LX-184)